 Joan Jett – Her early work disappeared from streaming just recently, which means either a licensing issue or re-releases will happen soon.
 Let’s hope the latter.
 (Bad Reputation just came back…FYI)

-Bob Seger – It took forever and a day to get his catalog released on CD, and now he’s not streaming.
+Bob Seger – It took forever and a day to get his catalog released on CD, and now he’s not streaming on some outlets.
 What hurts him most is trying to explore his earlier work, which, flaws and all, are more interesting than his later, safer albums.
+Those still aren’t streaming.

 Happy Mondays – Pills ‘n’ Thrills ‘n’ Bellyaches is the one album you really need by them, especially to understand them and Madchester – not streaming.
 Everything else is.
 WTF, Factory?